MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/create-cluster.md

 ### Use Network ATC to configure host networking (recommended)

-1. Select **Next: Networking**.
+This section provides the steps if you selected the **Use Network ATC to configure host networking (recommended)** option in **Step 1.8** above.
+For more information about Network ATC, see [Network ATC overview](../concepts/network-atc-overview.md).

 1. On **2.1 Verify network adapters**, review the list displayed, and exclude or add any adapters you want to cluster.

     :::image type="content" source="media/cluster/create-cluster-atc-verify-adaptor.png" alt-text="Create cluster wizard - Verify network adapters" lightbox="media/cluster/create-cluster-atc-verify-adaptor.png":::

-1. To see all adapters available, select **See all adapters**.
-Then select the checkbox for any adapters listed that you want to cluster.
-When finished, click **Next**.
+1. To see all adapters available, select **Show hidden adapters**.

     :::image type="content" source="media/cluster/create-cluster-atc-see-all-adaptor.png" alt-text="Create cluster wizard - See all adapters" lightbox="media/cluster/create-cluster-atc-see-all-adaptor.png":::

+1. On **Select the cluster network adapters**, select the checkbox for any adapters listed that you want to cluster.
+When finished, select **Close**.

+1. The adapter that you selected in the previous step displays under **Adapters available on all servers**.
+When finished selecting and verifying adapters, select **Next**.

 1. On **2.2 Define network intents**, under **Intent 1**, do the following:
-    - For **Intent name**, enter a friendly name for the intent
     - For **Traffic types**, select a traffic type from the pulldown.
 Storage traffic must be added to exactly one intent, while compute traffic can be carried by one or more intents.
+    - For **Intent name**, enter a friendly name for the intent.
     - For **Network adapters**, select an adapter from the pulldown.
-    - Click **Select another adapter for this traffic** if needed.
+    - (Optional) Click **Select another adapter for this traffic** if needed.

-1. To optionally modify network settings for an intent, select **Customize network settings** in the adapter properties pane, and select the following as applicable:
+1. (Optional) To modify network settings for an intent, select **Customize network settings** in the adapter properties pane, and select the following as applicable:
-    - Traffic priority
+    - Traffic priority for storage and cluster
-    - traffic bandwidth reservation (%)
+    - Traffic bandwidth reservation (%)
     - Jumbo frame size in bytes
     - whether to enable RDMA
     - RDMA protocol type